SarahDal/sarahdal.github.io/_posts/2024-01-27-WhiskyStills.md

 ![]({{ site.url }}{{ site.baseurl }}/assets/images/whisky/StillView.jpg)

-You can still clearly make out the circular area where the "pot" would have sat, boiling away, and there's another small square room joining it.
-It's easy to imagine the distiller sat out here, tending his pot, or a shepherd stopping by for a couple of drams.
+You can still clearly make out the circular area, and an adjoining squarish building; an archeological dig published in 1960  goes into great detail [(and you can download here)]({{ site.url }}{{ site.baseurl }}/assets/images/whisky/Phillipson1960.pdf), that this would have been the malting kiln.
+The grains were heated in warm water here and then spread on the floor and allowed to germinate.
+Three more buildings, not obvious on the ground now, lay to the north of here where the rest of the distilling process took place.
+It's easy to imagine the distiller here, tending his pot, or a shepherd stopping by for a dram.

 From here, I climbed up Saughy Hill for some typically Northumbrian Views: